-Figuring out the right width, rise and sweep for your body and riding style will improve your cornering and control on technical terrain, help you breathe better on climbs and leave you with fewer aches and pains at the end of your ride.
+Figuring out the right combo will improve your cornering and control on technical terrain, help you breathe better on climbs, and leave you with fewer aches and pains at the end of your ride.

 Best MTB handlebars

 - Santa Cruz Carbon 800 Riser Bar